keboola/developers-docs/cli/structure/index.md

 }
 ```

-## Shared Codes
+## Shared Code

 [Shared code](https://help.keboola.com/transformations/variables/#shared-code) blocks are stored in the branch directory
-under `_shared` subdirectory so that they can be reused between different configurations.
+under the `_shared` subdirectory so that they can be reused between different configurations.

-If you create a shared code from your block:
+If you create shared code from your block:

 {: .image-popup}
 ![Screenshot -- Shared code directory](/cli/structure/shared-code-ui.jpg)